Micron Technology's Big Money Trades Spotted

 What The Experts Say On Micron Technology:

+- JP Morgan has decided to maintain their Overweight rating on Micron Technology, which currently sits at a price target of $100.0.

+- Citigroup has decided to maintain their Buy rating on Micron Technology, which currently sits at a price target of $120.0.

-- Deutsche Bank has decided to maintain their Buy rating on Micron Technology, which currently sits at a price target of $95.0.
+- Mizuho has decided to maintain their Buy rating on Micron Technology, which currently sits at a price target of $90.0.

+- Barclays has decided to maintain their Overweight rating on Micron Technology, which currently sits at a price target of $87.0.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.
 If you are already an options trader or would like to get started, head on over to Benzinga Pro.
 Benzinga Pro gives you up-to-date news and analytics to empower your investing and trading strategy.